-- a) Connecting to the city's system of trails and pathways; - Connecting to other natural areas, woodlands, wetlands, parks and open spaces, including streets, schools, cemeteries and civic spaces; - c) Ensuring that all new parks and Open Spaces address the street, providing clear visibility, access and safety; - d) Ensuring that adjacent uses, buildings and structure front onto them, with direct access, and encouraging natural surveillance; and. - Appropriately sizing parks and open spaces to meet the needs of a community and ensuring they are able to accommodate social events and individual needs, inclusive of recreation, playgrounds, sports and community gardens, where possible.
+- a.
+Assisting with the protection, enhancement, restoration and expansion of the Natural Heritage System; - b.
+Connecting to the city's system of trails and pathways; - c.
+Connecting to other natural areas, woodlands, wetlands, parks and open spaces, including streets, schools, cemeteries and civic spaces; - d.
+Ensuring that all new parks and Open Spaces address the street, providing clear visibility, access and safety; - e.
+Ensuring that adjacent uses, buildings and structure front onto them, with direct access, and encouraging natural surveillance; and. - f.
+Appropriately sizing parks and open spaces to meet the needs of a community and ensuring they are able to accommodate social events and individual needs, inclusive of recreation, playgrounds, sports and community gardens, where possible.
 (Section 9.3.5.3)